ethanjli/dotfiles/README.md

 aqua i -a
 ```

+### Upgrade zsh & bash plugins

+To bump the version of a zsh or bash plugin, update the URL in `.chezmoiexternal.toml`, delete the cached
+plugin directory in `~/.cache/zsh/plugins` or `~/.cache/bash/plugins`, and run `chezmoi apply`.

 ## Licensing

 Except where otherwise indicated, source code provided here is covered by the following information: